-Why study Spanish?
+Why Study Spanish?

-- Everyday activities
+- Technology in Everyday Life

-You will learn the following skills
+You will learn the following skills:

 All skills are assessed by final examination and no dictionaries are allowed.
 There is no coursework.
 Each examination paper carries 25% of the final mark.